LuciferUchiha/georgerowlands.ch/content/garden/maths/discrete/intervals.md

 - **Half-open interval**: We include one of the endpoints but not the other.
 This is denoted as $[a, b) = \{x \in \mathbb{R} \mid a \leq x < b\}$ or $(a, b] = \{x \in \mathbb{R} \mid a < x \leq b\}$.
 As you might have guessed, a half-open interval only includes one of the two endpoints.
 - **Unbounded/Infinite interval**: On one or both sides, the interval extends indefinitely.
 This is denoted as $(-\infty, b] = \{x \in \mathbb{R} \mid x \leq b\}$ if we want all numbers less or equal than $b$, or $(a, \infty) = \{x \in \mathbb{R} \mid x > a\}$ if we want all numbers greater than $a$.
 We can also have intervals that are unbounded on both sides, such as $(-\infty, \infty) = \mathbb{R}$.

-<Image
+{{< figure
-    src="/maths/intervalsLines.png"
+  src="/images/maths/intervalsLines.png"
-    caption="All types of intervals visualized on the number line." width={600}
+  alt="All types of intervals visualized on the number line." caption="All types of intervals visualized on the number line."
-/>
+>}}

 {{< callout type="info" >}}
 Note that the endpoints of the interval that is included is always the one with the square bracket if it is excluded it is the one with the round bracket.
 In some literature you might also see square brackets facing outwards for the open interval rather than round brackets.
 This is just a different notation and means the same thing.